 |Tom has kept all of his clothing in the master bedroom where we sleep.
 Mine have been scattered among three rooms, the master, the above guest room, and the huge main bathroom where I’ve kept fresh clothing for dressing after showering each morning.|

 Tom just reminded me of one more thing.
 We’ll have to empty the Ziploc bags hung in the doorways and windows in order to recover the Euros we’d placed inside with the intent to repel flying insects which, as we’ve mentioned, does seem to work to a degree, although not entirely.
 With screens on the windows in Kenya, we’re hopeful that the biting flies won’t be such a bother.

 Lately, in the evening, I’ve been wearing my BugAway long pants for a few hours which have totally protected me from receiving a single fly bite.
 Although lightweight they’re too warm to wear all day, during which time I’ve taken on two or three new bites per day, continuing to itch for days.
 The cumulative effect is the most annoying, new bites, old bites, all itching at once!

 Yesterday, I finally washed my BugsAway pants for the first time.
-Having worn them to the Pyramids in Egypt, Petra in Jordan and a few other excursions, they didn't appear dirty nor did they smell.
-Undoubtedly, a washing was in order.
+Having worn them to the Pyramids in Egypt, Petra in Jordan, and a few other excursions, they didn’t appear dirty nor did they smell.
+Most likely they were covered in fine dust.

-With the embedded insect repellent Permethrin in the fabric, they're good for 70 washings of which I'm now down to 69.
-That should be enough to see me through our upcoming time in Africa which my dear friends, will begin... rather soon.
+With the embedded insect repellent Permethrin in the fabric, they’re good for 70 washings of which I’m now down to 69.
+That should be enough to see me through our upcoming time in Africa which, dear readers, will begin, sooner than later.